Z3R003/Discord.Bot/README.md

 ✔ Free Or Paid Proxies
 ✔ Easy To Setup & Very Fast
 ```
+## 🥅 ・Goals
+・10 stars for Dm Fucker with these bots ✅

 ## ✍️・Setup
 1. Add your proxies in `proxies.txt`
 2. Update `config.json` as you want